opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

 # Creating a custom workload

-OpenSearch Benchmark comes packaged with a set of [workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) you can use to benchmark data from your cluster.
-However, if you want to create workload tailored to your own data, create a custom workload using one of the following options:
+OpenSearch Benchmark includes a set of [workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) that you can use to benchmark data from your cluster.
+Additionally, if you want to create a workload that is tailored to your own data, you can create a custom workload using one of the following options:

 - [Creating a workload from an existing cluster](#creating-a-workload-from-an-existing-cluster)
 - [Creating a workload without an existing cluster](#creating-a-workload-without-an-existing-cluster)